Chapter 3. Urban, Industrial, and Divided: Socio-Economic Change, 1867-1920

 Labour at War

 The military and political response of working Canadians and Canadians in general to the outbreak of hostilities in 1914, is considered elsewhere in this text.
-How labour (meaning working people and organized labour) met the experience of living in a country engaged for the first time in is what matters here.
+How labour (meaning working people and organized labour) met the experience of living in a country engaged for the first time in total war is what matters here.
 The foremost measure of working Canadians’ encounters with these new conditions is strike action.

 The war began two years after a high-water mark in labour unrest.
 The year 1912 saw a spike in the number of disputes and, although this barely changed in the following year, the number of workers involved plummeted from 43,104 to 4,004.
 In 1914, there were half as many strikes and half as many days lost.
 The incidence and length of strikes would continue to fall in 1915 although the number of workers involved now began to rise and would continue to do so, doubling annually from 1914-1917.
 In 1917 the year of Vimy Ridge and Ypres there were 222 strikes with 50,327 strikers involved and over a million workdays lost.
 This marked a return to the levels of 1912.[2]